 - Or a loss of taste and smell

-Additionally, if you have had contact with a person known to be infected with COVID-19 in the previous 14 days, it is imperative that you stay home in self quarantine for another 14 days to ensure that you are not infected.
+Additionally, if you have had contact with a person known to be infected with COVID-19, it is imperative that you follow the advice of your doctor and stay home in quarantine until cleared to return by a medical professional.

-If soap and water are unavailable, you can use an alcohol-based sanitizer with at least 60-percent alcohol.
+If soap and water are unavailable, you can use an alcohol-based sanitizer.
 We have increased the number of sanitizing stations set up around campus.
 They can be found in many high-traffic and high-contact areas and in building lobbies.